AnnikaV9/lowbar/DOCUMENTATION.md

 <br />

-Once you have lowbar in your project, you can import it like any other module:
+Once you have lowbar installed, you can import it like any other module:
 ```python3
 import lowbar
 ```